If you are under 16, please read this instead.

 There are other circumstances where we may need to share your personal information, for example:

-- if we transfer the running of the Campaign to another organisation;
+- if we transfer the running of our activities to another organisation;

-- if we are under any legal or regulatory obligation to do so; and
+- if we are under any obligation by law or government to do so; and

 - in connection with any legal proceedings or prospective legal proceedings, in order to establish, exercise or defend our legal rights.

 It’s our job to keep your personal information safe and secure.
-We have security measures in place to protect your personal information, and we provide training to our staff about how to keep personal information safe.
+We have security measures in place to protect your personal information, ensure third parties we share information with have sufficient security measures, we ensure only persons can access your information where necessary, and we provide training to our staff about how to keep personal information safe.
+We also have procedures in place to deal with any suspected personal data breach.

 Bite Back 2030’s servers (which store all our information, including your personal information) are all hosted in the UK and/ or the European Economic Area (“EEA”).
-However we do use suppliers that operate around the world.
-This means that it is possible that personal information we collect from you may be transferred to and stored in a location outside of the UK or the EEA.
+However we do use suppliers and work with partners/funders that operate around the world.
+This means that it is sometimes necessary to fulfil our Mission that personal information we collect from you may be transferred to and stored in a location outside of the UK or the EEA.

 Certain countries outside of the UK or the EEA have a lower standard of protection for personal information, including lower security protections.
-Where your personal information is transferred outside the UK or EEA to a country which does not offer a similar level of protection to the UK or EEA, we will take all reasonable steps necessary to ensure that the recipient appropriately protects your personal information by, for instance, entering into contracts that have been approved by EU authorities.
-If you have any questions about data transfers, please do get in touch, using any of the options set out in section 1.
+Where your personal information is transferred outside the UK or EEA to a country which does not offer a similar level of protection to the UK or EEA, we take all reasonable steps necessary to ensure that the recipient appropriately protects your personal information by, for instance, entering into contracts that have been approved by EU authorities and carrying out assessments to ensure personal information transferred will be secure.

-We may also retain personal information for longer periods where we are required to do so for legal or regulatory reasons, such as tax and accounting.
+We may also retain personal information for longer periods where we are required to do so for legal or regulatory reasons, such as tax, accounting, to keep records required by law, and establish, exercise or defend legal claims.

 You are in control of your personal information.
-When we use your personal information you have the right to:
+When we use your personal information you have the right, free of charge, to:

 - Ask that we correct any personal information that we hold about you which you believe to be wrong.